stevehsudrawing/quantoflx/README.md

   <a href="https://www.patreon.com/posts/94576967">Introduction on Patreon</a>

+  <a href="https://www.patreon.com/posts/101822562">Changelog of 24w14a</a>

 </div>

 # How to Install

 First, you need to [install the latest version of Rainmeter](https://www.rainmeter.net/).

-**Currently, Quanto Flx is still in the EARLY BETA version, so there is no visual installation package for the time being.
-Its stability cannot be guaranteed, and it cannot replace Quanto Original temporarily.**
+**Currently, Quanto Flx is still in the EARLY BETA version.
+Its stability cannot be guaranteed, and it cannot replace Quanto Original temporarily.
+Since QFPDS is still under construction, the function of "restoring from an backup from old version" is unavailable.**

-However, you can still [download Quanto Flx here](https://github.com/SteveHsuDrawing/quantoflx/archive/refs/heads/main.zip) and install it manually (Copy/unzip `@Resources` and `Package` folder to `%HOMEPATH%\Documents\Rainmeter\Skins\QuantoFlx`.
-You will need to create `QuantoFlx` folder in `%HOMEPATH%\Documents\Rainmeter\Skins`).
+However, you can still [download Quanto Flx here](https://github.com/SteveHsuDrawing/quantoflx/archive/refs/heads/main.zip) and install/update it manually (Copy/unzip (and overwrite) `@Resources` and `Package` folder to `%HOMEPATH%\Documents\Rainmeter\Skins\QuantoFlx`.
+You will need to create `QuantoFlx` folder in `%HOMEPATH%\Documents\Rainmeter\Skins` if it doesn't exist).

 The Plugins that need to be installed are listed in the "Special Thanks" list below.
 You can view the Plugins you have installed in `%APPDATA%\Rainmeter\Plugins`.